 Why I DON’T like it: To get the hair straighter it’s harsher on your hair.
 The active ingredient in No-Lye Relaxers, calcium hydroxide, leaves your hair with calcium deposits.
 These deposits settle into your hair and prevent your hair from receiving the benefits from your hair products.
 The calcium deposits are not easily removed and will leave your hair feeling very dry.
 I remember my first time using a no-lye relaxer the dryness that I experienced was really bad.
 Nothing that I used seemed to remedy the dryness, even after globbing on moisturizers, deep conditioners, and oils.
 Thankfully, I learned how to eliminate the dryness.

-How I dealt with the dryness:
+How I Deal with the Dryness of Ny-Lye Relaxers:

 - Chelating Shampoos. – a strong shampoo that not only removes product build up but it’s formulated specifically for removing mineral deposits (calcium, copper, chlorine, salts, etc).
 Great for those who have hard water, use no-lye relaxers or swim in pools often.
 Some popular examples